-While many traditional universities require passing a threshold for entry-level exams and have a minimum GPA requirement along with an intensive application process of interviews and personal essays, UoPeople believes that education should be a human right.
+While many traditional universities require passing a threshold for entry-level exams and have a minimum GPA requirement along with an intensive application process of interviews and personal essays, UoPeople sees education as a fundamental human right.
 For this reason, the admissions process begins with a simple application and only requires that students be 16 years or older, can demonstrate high school completion, and are proficient in English so that they can understand the coursework.

 1. Associate Degree

 - Students can earn their Associate degree by completing about 20 courses in the field